tylerlum/get_a_grip/README.md

 --include_point_clouds True
 ```

+Note: You can remove the `--include_...` if you don't need a certain component (for example, if you only want the grasps and not the perceptual data, remove all `--include_...` except for --include_final_evaled_grasp_config_dicts True`).

-Next, we will download the pretrained models and associated files:
+Next, we will download the pretrained models and the fixed sampler grasps:

 ```
 python get_a_grip/utils/download.py \